georgestarcher/spinnykitt/README.md

 #### Machine Learning Model:

 We do not want to rely on a single chat message to declare a Spinny Kitty event.
-The pattern is several viewers will post a message mostly comprising of the custom emoji within a short time window as GenerikB steps away.
+The pattern is several viewers will post a message mostly comprising of the custom emoji within a short time window as the streamer steps away.

 We want to be able to apply the model to a chat log stream so we can identify the chat line that tips the measurement into a Spinny Kitty event.